 In late 2019, the Supreme Court of Pennsylvania made a hugely important decision.
 By a vote of 6-1, they decided that motor vehicle insurance policies can be stacked.
 But what does that mean?
 What is “stacked insurance,” and why does it matter?
 To help explain, we’re going to tell you everything Pennsylvania drivers need to know about stacked insurance.

-What is Stacked Insurance?
+What is Stacked Insurance in Pennsylvania?

 Stacked insurance allows you to combine the coverage limits for each of your single-vehicle policies.
 It’s usually used when you’re in a crash involving an uninsured or underinsured motorist.